faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Keystone:6c] millions of believers have testified of its truthfulness, </span>

 Billions will testify of the truthfulness of the Quran.
-Millions will testify of the truthfulness of Ellen White's revelations, millions the truthfulness of Dianetics, and there are many devout followers ready to swear by [many other holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) (also consider [these video testimonies](https://www.youtube.com/watch?v=l3EfXz5VzR8), {{ link(text="this analysis", path="/testimony-spiritual-experiences-truth/") }}, and {{ link(text="these resources", path="/resources-on-faith-spiritual-witnesses-and-epistemology/") }} on testimony and spiritual experiences).
+Millions will testify of the truthfulness of Ellen White's revelations, millions the truthfulness of Dianetics, and there are many devout followers ready to swear by [many other holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) (also consider [these video testimonies](https://www.youtube.com/watch?v=l3EfXz5VzR8), [this analysis](/testimony-spiritual-experiences-truth/), and [these resources](/resources-on-faith-spiritual-witnesses-and-epistemology/) on testimony and spiritual experiences).

 > <span style="color:red; margin-left:-30px;">[Keystone:6d] and the book is readily available for examination</span>